Reviews You Can Rely On

 Weight

-Weight often plays a significant role in the overall stability of a ski and is primarily the result of the materials used for construction and the ski's dimensions.
+Weight often plays a significant role in the overall stability of a ski, primarily due to the materials used in its construction and its dimensions.
 Heavy models like to stay on the ground and can be more stable at speed.
-Lighter-weight skis like the Faction Agent 2 tend to be easier to use and more maneuverable but also vibrate more, especially in icy crud.
+Lighter-weight skis like the Faction Agent 2 tend to be easier to use and more maneuverable, but also vibrate more, especially in icy crud.

-However, a heavier weight ski doesn't necessarily mean it is stiffer, and lightweight ones aren't always soft.
-Testers who enjoy being light on their feet and playing with the terrain tend to prefer lightweight and nimble skis such as the Atomic Maverick 95 Ti.
+A heavier-weight ski doesn't necessarily mean it is stiffer, and lightweight ones aren't always soft.
+Testers who enjoy being light on their feet and playing with the terrain tend to prefer lightweight and nimble skis such as the Armada Declivity 92 Ti.
 Friends that push their gear hard and shred aggressively – plowing through bumps and going fast – seemed to like heavier, stiffer models like the M7 Mantra.

 all mountain skis men - the m7 mantra feels traditionally stiff, and is one of the heaviest...